 The integral part of deferred rendering is the G-buffer.
 This is where all the data necessary for shading a fragment must be stored.
 We also want to make it as small as possible as not to waste too much GPU memory.
 Note that the G-buffer is not copied to the CPU side.

 Look back at some of the simplest lighting models.
 For shading a fragment, the minimum needed input is the material's color, surface normal and fragment position.
 For example take the Lambert's diffuse model $color \cdot \max(0, n \cdot l)$.
 We explicitly have the color and surface normal there.
-The color we can just write to the G-buffer target as its values range from $[0, 1]$.
-The normal we can transfrom $[-1, 1] \rightarrow [0, 1]$ by just adding $1$ and multiplying by $0.5$.
+We can write the color to the G-buffer target as it is because its values range from $[0, 1]$.
+We can store the normal vectors by adding $1$ and multiplying by $0.5$, which maps the range $[-1, 1] \rightarrow [0, 1]$.

 To find $l$ we need $l = normalize(lightPosition - fragmentPosition)$.
-The $lightPosition$ we send into the second pass as a uniform.
+We send the $lightPosition$ into the second pass as a uniform.
 To get the $fragmentPosition$, we have 2 options: 1) Store the position in one of the targets, 2) Store the linear depth and calculate the position from it later.

 Banding in the position.